beckf/wifiGeoLocate/README.md

   -u : Notify URL

-  -K : Key to Notify Web URL (Required with -n and -u)
+  -p : Key to Notify Web URL (Required with -n and -u)

   -d : Display location in STDOUT